Lafolie/Final-Minecraft/README.md

 ### *Add elemental aspects to mobs and equipment.
 Required by other FMC mods.*

+### Final Minecraft is a Fabric mod for Minecraft.

 ## Features

 This mod contains basic functionality required by other Final Minecraft (FMC) mods.